Centennial Revocable Living Trust Attorney

 The general rule is that larger estates and those with young children are better off with a revocable living trust than with a will.
 The appointed trustee of the trust can immediately take charge.
 This then allows the trustee to distribute assets as needed.
 It can also allow the trustee to start making plans before your death, in case of illness or incapacitation.
 But, it really depends on how we set up the trust.

 All assets funded to a trust avoid probate.
 Probate can take months or even years if the will is disputed.
 This then delays the distribution of property, which is a major problem when you involve children.
-The trustee of a revocable living trust and the named guardian can quickly use trust assets to provide for the children as instructed.
+The trustee of a revocable living trust in Colorado and the named guardian can quickly use trust assets to provide for the children as instructed.

 Do you hold property in more than one state?
 If so, then with a will, the property will have to go through probate in each state separately.
 Distributing property to beneficiaries through a trust will avoid probate and save money.
 Unlike a will, living trusts do not generally become public after the settlor’s death.